-We reasoned that bS21-2 or a bS21-regulated protein may recognize a sequence-specific element of particular 5´ UTRs.
-Although the transcription start site is not known for most genes in Francisella, we compiled sequences including 100 nts upstream of the start codon and the first six codons of the gene for all proteins that were significantly different in cells lacking bS21-2 compared to wild-type (n=74).
+We reasoned that 5´ UTRs may be responsive to bS21-2 because they harbor a common sequence-specific element that may mediate a altered interaction with bS21-2 or bS21-2-containing ribosomes.
+To identify such an element, we compiled 5´ UTR sequences including 100 nts upstream of the start codon and the first six codons of the gene for all proteins that were significantly different in cells lacking bS21-2 compared to wild-type (n=74; 100 nt was arbitrarily chosen because most F. tularensis transcription start sites have not been identified).
 As a control, we also compiled 5´ UTR sequences from 82 genes that were not impacted by bS21-2 presence.
-Using the de novo sequence motif algorithm STREME (Bailey, 2021), we identified sequence motifs enriched in the 5´ UTRs of genes most positively impacted by bS21-2 (20 genes encoding proteins that were lowest in abundance in cells lacking bS21-2 relative to LVS; Trautmann & Ramsey, 2022).
+Using the de novo sequence motif algorithm STREME (Bailey, 2021), we identified sequence motifs enriched in the 5´ UTRs of genes most positively governed by bS21-2 (Trautmann & Ramsey, 2022).
 The motifs we identified were enriched compared to shuffled sequences and were not found to be abundant in the control sequences.
-Two motifs, which we refer to as motif4 and motif5, are AU-rich and are found in 19/20 and 18/20 genes assessed, respectively (Figure 4A).
-Targeted mutations were made to modify these motifs in the mraY 5´ UTR and assess the impact of bS21-2 on translation.
+Two motifs, which we refer to as motif4 and motif5, are AU-rich and are found in 19 and 18 of the 20 5´ UTRs assessed, respectively (Figure 4A).
+Targeted mutations were made to modify these motifs in the mraY 5´ UTR and assess its impact on the responsiveness of the 5´ UTR to bS21-2.
 Mutations 2 and 3 modified motif 4 from AAAAUAAC to CCCCGCCG, which altered the AU-content of the entire motif, and AAAUAUACA, which altered the three most conserved nucleotides in the motif.
-When assessed using the GFP reporter assay, neither of these modifications impacted the ratio of protein production between LVS and ΔbS21-2 (Figure 4B).
+When assessed using the GFP reporter assay, neither of these modifications altered the responsiveness of the 5´ UTR to bS21-2 (Figure 4B).
 To assess the contribution of motif 5, we created mutation 5, a truncation of the 5´ end of the mraY 5´ UTR that removed 25 nucleotides including motif 5.
-This construct also retained the relative difference in protein production between LVS and ΔbS21-2 (Figure 5A).
-Together, these data indicate that two STREME-predicted AU-rich motifs are not sufficient to lead to positive impact of bS21-2 on translation of the mraY 5´ UTR.
+Similarly, this 5´ UTR also remained responsive to bS21-2 (Figure 5A).
+Together, these data indicate that neither of the two STREME-predicted AU-rich motifs are necessary for the positive impact of bS21-2 on translation of the mraY 5´ UTR.

+Predicted secondary structures of 5´ UTRs do not impact bS21-2 modulation

+The secondary structure of mRNA molecules has long been known to impact translation initiation (Hall et al. 1982; de Smit and Van Duin 1994).
+We hypothesized that the secondary structure of mRNAs that are differentially expressed in cells with or without bS21-2 may play a role in altered translation.
+We predicted the secondary structure of the pdpA 5´ UTR using RNAfold, made targeted mutations to disrupt the predicted stem-loop structure, and generated β-galactosidase reporters at the Tn7 site in LVS and ΔbS21-2 (Figure 3A).
+We also made complementary mutations to revert the secondary structure without maintaining the original sequence.
+In designing each mutation, we ensured that there was no significant disruption to the Shine-Dalgarno or start codon.
+Though there were decreases in the overall production of β-galactosidase for each of these mutations compared to the wild-type 5´ UTR, the ratio of protein production between LVS and ΔbS21-2 was not impacted, suggesting that the secondary structure of this 5´ UTR does not play a role in translation modulation by bS21-2.

 subsection on mraY truncations forthcoming.